 effect change is a common phrase which means to bring about changes or cause a change.

-- With regard to global warming, many people believe their individual actions can effect change.
+- Concerning global warming, many people believe their actions can effect change.

-- The protestors demonstrated against corruption so as to effect change in the government.
+- The protestors demonstrated against corruption to effect change in the government.